 Taiwan is perhaps one of the most underrated places to visit in Asia.
-It offers up incredible landscapes, delicious food that you can’t get anywhere else in the world, a plethora of fantastic things to do and see, extremely friendly people and a well-connected airport in the capital city, Taipei.
+It offers up incredible landscapes, delicious food that you can’t get anywhere else in the world, a plethora of fantastic things to do and see extremely friendly people, and a well-connected airport in the capital city, Taipei.

 Getting Into Taipei

-The fastest and most efficient way to get into Taipei from the airport is via the MRT subway system which will take you into the city in approximately 30 minutes.
-Once you have arrived at Taipei Main Station you can hop on a taxi to get you to your accommodation.
+The fastest and most efficient way to get into Taipei from the airport is via the MRT subway system, taking you into the city in approximately 30 minutes.
+Once you have arrived at Taipei Main Station, you can hop on a taxi to get you to your accommodation.
 A taxi direct from the airport to your accommodation will run you anywhere from US$40-50.

 Getting Around in Taipei

 While most taxi drivers understand some English, bring the hotel’s business card or address in Chinese just in case.
-You can also easily hail an Uber to get you from A to B – in my experience the fare prices are very reasonable.
+You can also easily hail an Uber to get you from A to B – in my experience.
+The fare prices are very reasonable.

 The most budget-friendly way to get around is by metro (MRT) or bus.
-You can pay for public transportation using the Easycard (similar to the Octopus card in Hong Kong or Oyster card in London) which can be topped up at any convenience store, or you can pay in cash.
+You can pay for public transportation using the Easycard (similar to the Octopus card in Hong Kong or Oyster card in London), which can be topped up at any convenience store, or you can pay in cash.

-You can get to places like Jiufen, Shifen and Pingxi via public transport, but there are no direct connections and you often have to change between a bus and a train.
-If you are short on time, want to see a few different places in a day and don’t mind splurging a little, look into hiring a private driver for the day.
+You can get to places like Jiufen, Shifen, and Pingxi via public transport, but there are no direct connections, and you often have to change between a bus and a train.
+If you are short on time, want to see a few different places in a day, and don’t mind splurging a little, look into hiring a private driver for the day.

-Taipei is a sprawling city but is fairly walk-able if you have the time (and energy).
+Taipei is a sprawling city but is fairly walkable if you have the time (and energy).
 It may be hard to cross the entire city on foot, but it isn’t hard to get from, say, Taipei 101 to Ximending.
 It’ll give you a good opportunity to work off some of the amazing Taiwanese street food!

 What to Wear in Taipei

-The younger generation tends to dress quite fashionably and it’s not uncommon to see women in short skirts and high platform heels.
+The younger generation tends to dress quite fashionable, and it’s not uncommon to see women in short skirts and high platform heels.
 Will you get some stares (from both men and women) if you’re showing a ton of skin?
 Probably, but that’s not unlike other places around the world.

 However, most shops and malls will blast the air conditioning so it can be freezing cold indoors – you’ll want to bring a thin cardigan or scarf.
-During the winter months, the temperature can fall below 5-8 degrees Celsius (but it doesn’t snow), so if you are visiting from mid-December to mid-March (especially around Chinese New Year) it would be prudent to bring leather boots and a thick coat or down jacket.
+During the winter months, the temperature can fall below 5-8 degrees Celsius (but it doesn’t snow), so if you are visiting from mid-December to mid-March (especially around Chinese New Year), it would be prudent to bring leather boots and a thick coat or down jacket.

 Useful Numbers for Travelers in Taipeh